-Based on our projected cash flows and absent any other action, the Company may not meet certain covenants under the Credit Agreement, the Fourth Waiver or the New Credit Agreement which may result in the obligations under the Credit Agreement and New Credit Agreement being accelerated.
+Based on our projected cash flows and absent any other action, the Company may not meet certain covenants under the Credit Agreement, the Fourth Waiver or the New Credit Agreement, which may result in the obligations under the Credit Agreement and New Credit Agreement being accelerated.
 The Company will require additional liquidity to meet its obligations as they come due in the 12 months following the date the condensed consolidated financial statements contained in this Quarterly Report are issued.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.

 In response to these conditions, management has implemented a restructuring plan to reduce capital needs and our operating expenses in the future to drive positive operating cash flow and increase liquidity.
 The Company's Bright HealthCare - Commercial business exited the ACA marketplace at the end of the 2022 plan year.
 In addition to our market exits, management is in the process of executing upon additional restructuring activities, which include reducing our workforce, exiting excess office space, and terminating or restructuring contracts.
 The Company closed on a \$175.0 million capital raise in October 2022 to fund our continuing operations as further described in Note 7, Redeemable Convertible Preferred Stock.
 On June 30, 2023, the Company entered into the Molina Purchase Agreement to sell its California Medicare Advantage business, which consists of Brand New Day and Central Health Plan, for total purchase consideration of \$600.0 million, subject to regulatory approval and other closing conditions.
-The closing of this transaction is expected to occur by early 2024.
-Further, as described above, the Company entered into the New Credit Agreement on August 4, 2023.
+The closing of this transaction is expected to occur by early the first quarter of 2024.
+Further, as described above, the Company entered into the New Credit Agreement on August 4, 2023, and borrowed a total of \$50.0 million as of September 30, 2023.
+Subsequent to September 30, 2023 we borrowed an additional \$8.2 million under the Amended Credit Agreement.

-In the event the Company is unable to execute the sale of the California Medicare Advantage business, obtain additional financing or take other management actions, among other potential consequences, we forecast we will be unable to satisfy our obligations.
+In the event the Company is unable to execute the sale of the California Medicare Advantage business, obtain additional financing or take other management actions, among other potential consequences, we forecast the Company forecasts we will be unable to satisfy our obligations.
 As a result, the Company has concluded that management's plans do not alleviate substantial doubt about the Company's ability to continue as a going concern.